10 Budget tips for visiting Krakow

 Hostels are a good budget option to stay on very central locations in the city.
 And most of them offer a free breakfast so you’re sure to have a good start of the day.
 The amount of hostels in Krakow is growing rapidly and while most of them focus to create a party atmosphere, you do have good exceptions.
 So check what kind of hostel it is before booking your stay!

-Hereby three good hostel options in town with their own atmosphere:
+Hereby two good hostel options in town with their own atmosphere:

 Tip 6: Admire the Maria Church from the prayers side